Baltimore County Department of Health

-The Baltimore County Department of Health provides treatment for substance users and their families, offers programs and services to prevent substance use, and develops, coordinates, and monitors a countywide network of substance use prevention and disorder treatment services.
+The Baltimore County Department of Health provides treatment through community providers for substance users and their families, offers programs and services to prevent substance use, and develops, coordinates, and monitors a countywide network of substance use prevention and disorder treatment services.

 - Substance Use Services and Programs

 - Available Grant Opportunities

 - Take Back Initiative - Drug Drop Boxes

 Substance use prevention programs provide services to individuals, families, schools, and communities throughout Baltimore County.
 These programs are designed to prevent or delay the onset of alcohol, tobacco, and other drug use.
 View Prevention Services to see specific programs offered.

 Adolescent Services provides specialized services for Baltimore County adolescents and their families.
 Services include assessment, referral and education.